• Skip to primary navigation

 • Cook zoodles last and for only 3 minutes to avoid soggy zoodles.

 • Zoodles replace pasta in any recipe.
-But, remember to only cook them for 3 minutes.
+But remember to cook them for only 3 minutes.

 • Eat zoodles raw or cooked.